kurealnum/Mini-Workflows/README.md

 > Try to gain a deeper understanding of DSA (Data Structures and Algorithms), and avoid memorizing the answers.

-> Don't waste your time on Leetcode.
+> Don't waste your time on grinding out one problem.
 Spend a maximum of 60 minutes working on a problem, and if you can't figure it out, look at the solution.
 Just make sure you understand _why_ the solution works

 ## Understanding Leetcode problems 📖